Sunday, August 08, 2010

 Erick Penick fumbled to start the fourth quarter, and Haden immediately exploited Notre Dame's suddenly pathetic secondary for a 16-yard touchdown pass to Shelton Diggs and a 48-24 lead.

 Clements' third interception of the day was returned for a touchdown, and the extra point made it 55-24.
 The number 55 was significant because both my future bride and I were born in 1955.
-I believe the number was intended to further stamp this particular game as part of the satanic ritual that was to destroy my life.
+I believe the number was intended to further stamp this particular game as part of the Masonic ritual that was to destroy my life.

 Late in the game, Dennis Thurman fumbled a punt return for USC, which helped ensure that the Trojans wouldn't score again and erase the magic number 55.

-Anonymous Anonymous said...
+Anonymous said...

 Im a TI, and sorry, but this sounds farfetched.
 It also would sound crazy and schizophrenic to any non TI.
 Why not filter out the unbelievable coincidences when presenting this to the public, to help build credibilty about organized stalking?